GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 With the _Open Design Manifesto_, and a subsequent talk called "Designers Can Open Source," Braithwaite explores simple actions for designers to immediately become more "open."
 This revolves around an increase in general sharing: "Sharing process, especially the failures, really helps" and "post as you are working, show how things evolve."
 This then (hopefully) creates a new kind of design ecosystem where designers are much friendlier and collaborative with their neighbors -- more un-self-concious.

 Use tools available to sharing (github, dribbble).
 This is how open software is developed -- try to use the same tools if possible.
-Braithwaite mentions one clever thing on dribble -- the rebound! something that actually invites taking something and visually riffing, adding, or remixing to be shared again.
+Braithwaite mentions a feature of dribble: the rebound! something that actually invites taking something and visually riffing, adding, or remixing to be shared again.
 This is often what design is missing, or what design has not embraced that open source software has.

 That's nice.
 Designers should share.
 This is an easy place to start, and yields some potential, but what's next?
 Braithwaite tells us that designers should be more transparent in how we work, we should share more, but does he give us enough to really start? what about the tools? are there other ideas and tools that would be effective in accelerating this?